micromdm/nanomdm/docs/operations-guide.md

 * reply with zero-length DigestChallenge for UserAuthenticate

 By default NanoMDM will response to the `UserAuthenticate` message with an HTTP 410 response effectively declining management of the MDM user.
 Enabling this option turns on the "zero-length" Digest Challenge mode where reply with an empty Digest Challenge to enable management each time a client enrolls.
+See also [Apple's discussion of UserAthenticate](https://developer.apple.com/documentation/devicemanagement/userauthenticate#discussion) for more information.

 ## HTTP endpoints & APIs